From 2008-2023: How Recessionary Periods Put a Spotlight on Credit Scores

 With lenders wanting more insight into products, we start to see more scrutiny, particularly with regard to consumers that use secured products.
 This set of consumers may be higher risk and possess smaller income profiles.
 In the event that lenders decide to reconsider credit risk assessment measures, these consumers may be at the front of the line.
 There are several other signs that lenders watch for including credit card utilization and credit run-ups.
 On its face, utilizing one of these products shouldn’t end up being a detriment to the consumer.

 In Europe, we’ve seen some means of relief – encouraging consumers to use their bank account information as a means of gaining access to credit.
 However, in the U.S., conversations have started heating up around alternative data sources.
 According to Nova Credit's recently unveiled State of Alternative Data in Lending Report, 75% of lenders believe that traditional credit data and scores don't deliver a complete picture of a consumer's creditworthiness.
-And as a result, most (59%) are turning to a variety of alternative data during the underwriting process.
+As a result, most (59%) are turning to a variety of alternative data during the underwriting process.

 As an example, let’s look at cash flow and bank transaction data.
 Credit gives a view on how likely a consumer is to make a payment and bank data shows us their income levels, balance, checking account stability and high value expenses.
 All of these together give lenders a wide range of insights to improve financial inclusion and bring in people that are locked out of the traditional credit field.